todb/warinpieces/text/README.md

 Notably, here in 2026, I know for a fact (through direct experimentation) that the current version OpenAI's ChatGPT implementation produces at least one error per page, due to fundamental LLM architecture reasons.
 Therefore, resolving this unacceptably error-prone machine transcription is unlikely to be trivial on a page by page basis.

 We will probably need to combine OCR with some regexes or some similiar hack to get error-free text.
-Experiment next with [spaCy](https://en.wikipedia.org/wiki/SpaCy).
+We expect to experiment next with [spaCy](https://en.wikipedia.org/wiki/SpaCy).
 In all cases, transcribed passages should be no more than one page per file.

 Note that the the filenames are a lie; page 1 starts on page 13 of the original PDF from Duke University Library's scan output.